 Development: Location: Date: Main Environment Agency contact: General notes: Recommended actions Notes 2.2.1 Managing the risk of flooding Establish if your development is at risk of tidal or river flooding.
-Check the flood maps on our website, and any strategic flood risk assessment.
-Make sure the location of your development meets the Sequential Test (PPS25).
-Only where there is no other choice, it must meet the Exception Test.
-Maintain an effective flood defence on-site at all times.
-Install temporary flood defences where necessary.
-You must obtain our consent to do this.
-Keep flood flow routes and the byelaw margin clear at all times.
+Check the flood maps or website, and any strategic flood risk assessment. n our Make sure the location of your development meets the Sequential Test (PPS25).
+Only who other choice, it must meet the Exception Test. nere there is Maintain an effective flood defence on-site at all times.
+Install temporary flood defences necessary.
+You must obtain our consent to do this. s where Keep flood flow routes and the byelaw margin clear at all times.
 Make sure your flood risk assessment assesses all possible sources of flooding.
-To eliminate or reduce the flood risk, it must propose mitigation measures as required.
-Speak to us for advice on flood risk and to ensure you understand our flood risk management requirements.
-Local byelaws may vary.
-Contact your planning authority to confirm whether a flood risk assessment is required.
-If so, find out what conditions apply and if they have any guidance or other information to help you target your flood risk assessment more effectively (for example, through a strategic flood risk assessment).
+To eliminate reduce the flood risk, it must propose mitigation measures as required. inate or Speak to us for advice on flood risk and to ensure you understand our flood risk manage requirements.
+Local byelaws may vary. ement Contact your planning authority to confirm whether a flood risk assessment is required. out what conditions apply and if they have any guidance or other information to help you your flood risk assessment more effectively (for example, through a strategic flood risk assessment).
 Choose your site and design the layout so it is compatible with the flood risk.
-You must avoid causing flooding elsewhere.
-Assess and manage the risk from all possible sources of flooding.
-The risks may be from groundwater, river or coastal flooding (e.g. overtopping or breach of flood defences), surface water, overland flow, breached reservoirs or sewer flooding.
+You must a causing flooding elsewhere. avoid Assess and manage the risk from all possible sources of flooding.
+The risks may be from groundwater, river or coastal flooding (e.g. overtopping or breach of flood defences), sur overland flow, breached reservoirs or sewer flooding.